 1. Must be produced and available 24-7-365

-Some examples of 24-7-365 electricity requirements are: hospitals, refrigerators, water pumping and purification, sewage treatment, street and traffic lights, electric fans in furnaces, air conditioning, Internet, computer data centres, police and fire departments, air traffic control, 24-7-365 industry, animal farms etc.
+Some examples of 24-7-365 electricity requirements are: hospitals, personal care homes, refrigerators, water pumping and purification, sewage treatment, street and traffic lights, electric fans in furnaces, air conditioning, Internet, computer data centres, police and fire departments, air traffic control, 24-7-365 industry, animal farms etc.

 Minimum electricity demand generally occurs at 3 or 4 am and peak demand generally occurs about 7pm, after arriving home from work and school to prepare meals, watch TV, turn on lights, etc (peaks can also occur earlier in the day due to air conditioning).
 In California, minimum demand is usually at least 18 gigawatts (GW) and peak is about 36GW.
 In Alberta, Canada, on July 1, 2017 minimum was 8.1GW, peak on June 30, 2017 was 9.9GW (in winter, this peak would likely approach 11GW as the latitude is greater than 49 degrees.
 The city of Edmonton, and its metropolitan area, has a population of 1.3 million and is at 53.5 degrees latitude).